Incredibly interesting, I think I like the backs of the works as much as the front!

 (Closed Sunday & Monday)

-Please note we are closed on Tuesday 23 April.
+The Gallery will also be closed on Tuesday 23 April.

 Image credit: Green Light, 2018.
 Ceramic, Perspex and steel.
 Courtesy the artist and The Sunday Painter, London.